cartographer-project/cartographer_ros/docs/source/ros_api.rst

 finish_trajectory (`cartographer_ros_msgs/FinishTrajectory`_)
   Finishes the current trajectory by flushing all queued sensor data, running a final optimization, and writing the map to disk.
+Currently, this also triggers shutdown.

-Required TF Transforms
+Required tf Transforms
 ======================

 Transforms from all incoming sensor data frames to the :doc:`configured